LarsBesselmann/WCA-EJA-GettingStarted/README.md

 - **Prebuilt chat commands**: Use optimized prompts for specific tasks.
 - **Integrated directly into IDEs**: Available directly within Visual Studio Code and Eclipse, integrating seamlessly with your workflow.

+There are different ways to interact with watsonx Code Assistant.
+- Use the **chat**
+    - to generate code, documentation, explanation and more via command line
+    - to ask questions to watsonx Code Assistant
+- Use the **Enterprise Java Application menu** project to access Enterprise Java capabilities such as
+    - Explain an application
+    - Modernize an application to Liberty
+    - Update the Java version
+- Use the functions embedded in the editor to explain code and more

 <br>

 ![](./images/media/WCA_Intro.png)